kennyhalim/Super-Galactic-Age-Calculator/README.md

 5. Input npm run start to start the application.
 6. Input npm test to test the application.

-To run the tests, use these commands: $ cd HairSalon.Tests $ dotnet test
+To run the tests, use these commands: $ cd Super-Galactic-Age-Calculator $ npm test

-To run the program on chrome, use these commands: $ cd HairSalon $ dotnet build $ dotnet run
+To run the program on chrome, use these commands: $ cd Super-Galactic-Age-Calculator $ npm run start

 ## Known Bugs